-Extreme poverty among Mayan families in the Western Highlands of Guatemala forces many families to withdraw their children from school at young ages to work.
+Extreme poverty among Mayan families in the western highlands of Guatemala forces many families to withdraw their children from school at young ages to work.
 Some families cannot afford school supplies or shoes, and never send their children to school at all.
-Lost knowledge of family farming practices means malnutrition and seasonal hunger.
+Single source agricultural incomes often lead to malnutrition and seasonal hunger.
 Poor hygiene habits cause children to suffer from deadly, preventable illnesses.

 How will this project solve this problem?

-Pueblo a Pueblo creates lasting change in communities where we work by providing health and education for women and children.
-We work closely with elementary schools and community leaders to benefit over 1,050 Maya children.
-Our programs deliver nutritious meals and school supplies, teach children about organic gardening and growing healthy food, provide a school library and literacy education, and supply the facilities and education needed to form good hygiene habits and stay healthy.
+Pueblo a Pueblo works to break the cycle of rural poverty by providing local children with access to health services and education.
+We work closely with elementary schools and community leaders to benefit over 1,200 local students.
+Our programs deliver nutritious meals and school supplies, provide access to a local health clinic, teach children about organic gardening and dietary diversity, and supply the facilities and training needed for students to form good hygiene habits and stay healthy.

 Potential Long Term Impact

-By addressing the three factors that intensify poverty and marginalization of the Maya people in the Western Highlands--illiteracy, chronic malnutrition, and poor health care--our programs will provide a solid foundation to build generations of literate, healthy individuals who can take charge of the own futures.
+By addressing the three factors that intensify poverty and marginalization of the Maya people in the western highlands - lack of access to health services, poor education, and food insecurity - our programs provide the foundation for a generation of literate, healthy youth who can take charge of their own futures.

 Total Funding Goal: $24,500